Triple Top Patterns

 Triple top patterns have three highs, hence the name triple top.
 Each high should be pretty equal, have good space and mark clear turning points.
 This establishes resistance.

 The three tops establish a pretty important resistance level.
 Traders pay close attention to these levels.
-If you see a stock make 3 equal highs and not break, it’s a good idea not to try and go long (bookmark our stock watchlists page which we update daily).
+If you see a stock make three equal highs and not break, it’s a good idea not to try and go long.

 Volume is always important when trading.
 It’s what drives price.
 When the triple top pattern is forming, volume usually decreases.